List of highest-grossing sports films: Highest-grossing sports films by year

 The following is a list of highest-grossing sports films by year.
-Motor racing is the most frequent sport with 21 films on the list, with The Fast & Furious series claiming more entries (eight) than any other franchise.
+Auto racing is the most frequent sport with 21 films on the list, with the Fast & Furious series claiming more entries (nine) than any other franchise.
 For films with two totals listed (with one in parentheses), the first indicates its total gross over all releases, while the second indicates the gross for its initial release.

 Timeline of highest-grossing sports films

 The following is a timeline of the highest-grossing sports films of all time.
 At least eight films have held the title, with Enter the Dragon claiming the longest reign.
 It is one of two martial arts films starring Bruce Lee to have held the title.
-Motor racing is the most frequent sport on the list with three films.
+Auto racing is the most frequent sport on the list with three films.

 Highest-grossing opening weekends for sports films

-The following is a list of biggest opening for sports films of all time.

-Films that played since 1985 are on the list, 2013 is the most represented on the list with 5 films.Fast & Furious is the franchise with the most films on the list with 6 films, while motor racing has the most of any sport with 13 films.

-Timeline of highest-grossing openings

-The following is a timeline of the biggest worldwide opening for a sports film of all time.
-Boxing is the most represented sport with four films on the list, three of which are part of the Rocky franchise.
+The following is a list of biggest worldwide opening weekends for sports films of all time.
+Auto racing is the most frequent sport with 18 films on the list (including 10 of the top 12 entries), with the Fast & Furious series claiming more entries on the list (10) than any other franchise.

 Highest opening weekends by sport

-The following is a list of highest-grossing opening weekends for sports films by sport.
-Films featuring more than one sport may appear on the list more than once.
+The following is a list of biggest worldwide opening weekends by sport.
+Note that some films feature more than one sport so they could be on the list more than once.

+Timeline of highest-grossing opening weekends

+The following is a timeline of the highest-grossing worldwide opening weekends for sports films of all time.
+At least 18 films have held the title, with Rocky IV claiming the longest reign doing so for 9 years.
+Auto racing is the most frequent sport on the list with eight films.

 Sports films by tickets sold

 The following is a list of sports films that have sold more than 10 million tickets worldwide.
 The Fast & Furious franchise has the most entries with six films on the list.
-Motor racing is the sport with the most entries, with thirteen films.
+Auto racing is the sport with the most entries with eight.

+Sports films by tickets sold by sport

+The following is a list of sports films by tickets sold by sport.
+Note that some films feature more than one sport so they could be on the list more than once.